BraisCabo/Decentralized-Crypto-Casino/README.md

 * You can play roulette and you get notified with the result of the bet
     ![update](./UsageImages/Play.png)

-* You cant bet or withdraw more tokens than you have
+* You cant bet or withdraw more tokens than your balance
     ![update](./UsageImages/NoBet.png)

 * There is also a desktop version that have the same features